ooleynich/OOButtonNode/README.md

 ## Requirements

-`OOButtonNode` works on iOS 8+ and requires ARC to build.
-It depends only on adding SpriteKit.
+`OOButtonNode` is Swift 4 library, works on iOS 8+ and requires ARC to build.

 ## Adding OOButtonNode to your project